woximorks/api-ui/README.md

         - made necessary updates to the front end files to display the content appropriately.
         - threw everything into a 'general' category but the option to add other json objects is there for now.
         - Will absolutely need to revisit the Office endpoint, among others.
 Many of these attributes are incorrectly associated with Engage and, for example, the address related descriptions display related to Engage > transactions.

+    - Refactoring after database restructure
+        - Product association is now set within ui_info, specifically as a key value. i.e. {'Roster': 'some info, very specific to the roster associated attribute', 'Engage': 'engage info that doesn't apply to the roster specific attribute'}
+            - commands.sql file also contains an update statement to fix the related descriptions as necessary